RJ

 Bifocal lenses have two distinct zones — distance on top and near at the bottom — separated by a visible line.
 Progressive lenses have three seamless zones — distance, intermediate and near — with no visible line and a smooth natural transition between them.
 Progressive lenses also cover the intermediate (computer screen) distance that bifocals do not.

 Progressive lenses are generally considered superior for most people in today's lifestyle because they provide three vision zones including the intermediate computer distance, have no visible line, and offer a more natural visual experience.
-Bifocals are a reliable option for those who want simpler adaptation and do not regularly use a computer or digital screen at intermediate distance.
+Bifocals are a reliable option for those who want simpler adaptation and do not regularly use a computer or digital screen.

 Most people adjust to progressive lenses within 3 to 7 days of consistent all-day wear.
 Some users take up to 2 weeks.
 The key is to wear them throughout the day from day one without switching back to an old pair.
 If discomfort persists beyond 2 weeks, contact your optician to review your PD or frame fitting.